I hope you enjoy reading this blog post.

 How long does a headlight last?

 The longevity of a headlight largely depends on the type of bulb used in your vehicle.
-LED headlights are known for their impressive lifespan, typically lasting between 30,000 to 50,000 hours.
+LED headlights are known for their impressive lifespan, typically lasting between 30,000 and 50,000 hours.
 This makes them a durable choice, offering long-term value despite their higher initial cost.

 In contrast, HID (High-Intensity Discharge) bulbs have a shorter lifespan, ranging from approximately 2,000 to 10,000 hours.
 While they offer bright illumination, they do not last as long as LEDs.